chandramaloo/Box2D/README.md

 We have set a basic timeline in our minds:
 1• Following the midsem week, we will implement the person in our model.
-We have thought of putting a person which resembles something like this:
 2• We are planning on having several joints for the person:- for triggering the alarm, and then we need to get him/her to his/her feet as well.
 This may take some time, to get all the joints working fine and in sync.
 But